commercetools/connect-payment-integration-braintree/README.md

-# connect-payment-integration-template
+# connect-payment-integration-braintree-template

-This repository provides a [connect](https://docs.commercetools.com/connect) template for payment integration connector.
+This repository provides a [connect](https://docs.commercetools.com/connect) template for payment integration braintree connector.
 This boilerplate code acts as a starting point for integration with external payment service provider.

 ## Template Features